altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

-- Replace eye with settings with modal with two options:
-   - Eye with explanation
-   - Show camera pivs only vs show all pivs
-   - Implement logic for showing camera pivs only
+- Detect camera pivs in Android
 - Fix issue with multiple heroes (Tom)
 - Make uploaded grid only accessible through clicking on a tag in home or the query selector.
 Liberate space on bottom navigation, put Share icon, put "coming soon!"
 - Finish annotated source code & handle >= 400 errors with snackbar.